-Judd Norris is in his 10th season with the D-backs and fifth as Vice President, Corporate Partnerships.
-Norris oversees all corporate sales and services initiatives at both Chase Field, Salt River Fields at Talking Stick and Legends Entertainment District.
-Norris initially joined the organization in 2009 as the General Manager of the Legends Entertainment District, where he was responsible for leading all aspects of the uniquely structured multi-million dollar out-of-home signage company owned by the D-backs, Phoenix Suns and City of Phoenix.
+Judd Norris is in his 11th season with the D-backs and sixth as Vice President, Corporate Partnerships.
+Norris oversees all corporate sales and services initiatives at Chase Field, Salt River Fields at Talking Stick and Legends Entertainment District.
+Norris initially joined the organization in 2009 as the General Manager of the Legends Entertainment District, where he was responsible for leading all aspects of the multi-million dollar out-of-home signage company owned by the D-backs, Phoenix Suns and City of Phoenix.

-Since moving into his current role, Norris has guided his department's growth to an all-time high in total revenue.
-Under his leadership, the D-backs are one of only 4 teams in MLB to increase gross sponsorship revenue every year since 2010 and the team historically ranks among the Top 10 in all of Major League Baseball in that regard.
+Since moving into his current role, Norris has guided his department’s growth to an all-time high in total revenue.
+Under his leadership, the D-backs are one of only four teams in MLB to increase gross sponsorship revenue every year since 2010, and the team historically ranks among the Top 10 in all of Major League Baseball in that regard.

 In 2018, Norris added oversight of the D-backs’ English-language radio network following five years handling all Spanish-language network sales.
 The team’s revenue from English-language radio grew more than 30 percent in the first year while Spanish-language sales and promotions have grown more than 50 percent under his direction.
 He and his staff have implemented proprietary operational systems to manage inventory, forecast sales and ensure continued annual growth by monitoring all facets of the business in real time.